Skip to main content

 Restart Claude Desktop

-Fully quit Claude Desktop (Cmd+Q on macOS — do not just close the window) and relaunch it.
-A magicpost entry should appear under the tools indicator once the MCP server loads.
+Fully quit (Cmd+Q on macOS, not just close the window) and relaunch.
+A new MCP server magicpost should appear under the tools indicator.

 • “List my scheduled posts on MagicPost”